Divy1211/TGBot/docs/commands/functional.md

 ## Functional Specifications

 This document describes each command, its usage and permission scope.

-The functionality of these commands is implemented in functions inside the code files for each command.
+The functionality of all commands is implemented as functions in corresponding code files in the `abstract_commands` directory.
 This is to allow for both easier testing and usage from the website interface.

 Note: The terms guild and server are used interchangeably.